based on 7 nights

 Sani resort works so well because it is an archipelago of different hotels catering very effectively to different kinds of guests.
 Facilities are of a high standard and staff impeccably trained across the resort.
 A lot of thought goes into how the place is run - so it's large enough for variety, but also feels personal.
 Each beach is serviced by a team of beach buddies offering delicious refreshments and snacks direct to your sun bed and children have not been forgotten either with an array of beach games, toys and inflatables on offer to play with.
 Also available and very popular is the babewatch beach service where experienced staff will watch your children while parents take a break (the first 30 minutes are free of charge).

 One afternoon, while playing tennis, we saw a family pull into the car park.
-They were English and they booked their vacation with Scott Dunn, the tennis coach said, completely unaware of our secret identities.
+They were English and they booked their holiday with Scott Dunn, the tennis coach said, completely unaware of our secret identities.
 This was their first visit and they said they were coming back in August.
 They just loved the freedom to do what they wanted.
 They could eat in a different restaurant every night, they could order room service and their kids could run around.
-It was a real vacation for them all!
+It was a real holiday for them all!

 Evenings are as glorious as the days here.
 The only tough decision is which restaurant to eat at and will they have availability for us.
-Our trusted babysitter organized through the Melissa Crche is wonderful.
+Our trusted babysitter organised through the Melissa Crche is wonderful.
 She was a local girl but spoke very good English and promptly arrived at 7.30pm every night enabling us to have some adult time (at 10 per hour it's worth every penny), however, children are welcome in the majority of restaurants come day or night.
 It was our last night and we decided to go all out and dine at the exclusive Japanese Sea You Up Restaurant overlooking the marina.
 Cocktails at the sleek bar with ambient music got us started as we watched boats threaded with lights make their way across the waves.
 Soon we were summoned, along with an expectant party of guests.
 Tables were laid out, candles were lit, and a cavalry of waiters were dispatched to tend to us.
 The meal was so divine.
 Warm scallop sashimi with ginger, chives and sesame, robata grilled rib eye steak with carrot harissa and sweet chilli jam and chocolate fondant with shichimi caramel and coconut ice cream accompanied by an exciting wine list.

 We returned to our room and from our balcony were treated to the spectacle of a rare electric storm.
 We looked at each other and at the same time said we'd better get saving for next year.